– A framework for improving road safety, congestion alleviation and reducing emissions –

 Safety Considerations for Filtering

-suggested that the maximum permitted speed at which filtering can safely be undertaken is via
+Speed management is critical to delivering significant road safety benefits and therefore it is suggested that the maximum permitted speed at which filtering can safely be undertaken is via understanding the risk analysis of any potential casualties involved in a collision with a filtering PTW.

-California’ found the occurrence of injury was at its lowest when the operating speed of a PTW was
+For PTW operators, statistical analysis undertaken in ‘Motorcycle Lane-splitting and Safety in California’ found the occurrence of injury was at its lowest when the operating speed of a PTW was below 20 MPH (32kph) in both lane filtering and non-lane filtering collisions [7].

-For other vehicles, there is no research to suggest that PTW travelling at or below 30kph present
+For other vehicles, there is no research to suggest that PTW travelling at or below 30kph present any immediate risk to the occupant of any motor vehicle.

-It is therefore suggested that the maximum & optimal safe operating speed for filtering is 30kph,
+It is therefore suggested that the maximum & optimal safe operating speed for filtering is 30kph, which is also consistent with other States within Australia.

 Other Benefits of Filtering